When To Replace Bow String (Recurve-Compound)

 Climate

-The type of weather you hunt in will also make a difference in the life of your bowstring.
-Hunting in extreme temperatures, high humidity, rain, or snow can wear out your bowstrings more quickly.
+The type of weather you hunt in will also make a difference in the life of your bow string.
+Hunting in extreme temperatures, high humidity, rain, or snow can wear out your strings more quickly.

 Storage

-Avoid extreme temperatures, moisture, and excessive light when storing your bow, and use a hard-sided case for protection.
-Never set anything on top of your bowstrings, and don’t lean your bows against anything unless they’re in a bow case
+Avoid extreme temperatures, moisture, and excessive light when storing your bow, and use a hard-sided bow case for protection.

 RELATED: Best Recurve Bow For Youth